Prometheus supports four types of metrics, which are - Counter - Gauge - Histogram - Summary

 Since 0.4 is below 0.5, all buckets up to that boundary increase their counts.

-Let's explore a histogram metric from the Prometheus UI and apply few functions.
+Let's explore a histogram metric from the Prometheus UI and apply a few functions.

-histogram_quantile() function can be used to calculate quantiles from histogram
+histogram_quantile() function can be used to calculate quantiles from a histogram

 Summaries also measure events and are an alternative to histograms.
-They are cheaper, but lose more data.
+They are cheaper but lose more data.
 They are calculated on the application level hence aggregation of metrics from multiple instances of the same process is not possible.
-They are used when the buckets of a metric is not known beforehand, but it is highly recommended to use histograms over summaries whenever possible.
+They are used when the buckets of a metric are not known beforehand, but it is highly recommended to use histograms over summaries whenever possible.

-In this tutorial we covered the types of metrics in detail and few PromQL operations like rate, histogram_quantile etc.
+In this tutorial, we covered the types of metrics in detail and a few PromQL operations like rate, histogram_quantile, etc.

 This documentation is open-source.
 Please help improve it by filing issues or pull requests.